 Houseplants are a lovely aesthetic addition to any home, but did you know they serve an important functional purpose too?
-According to NASA, indoor plants can help reduce levels of airborne pollutants in your home.
-But before you head off to your local nursery to stock up on greenery, you should know: not every species of indoor plant is great for air purification.
+According to a famous NASA study, indoor plants can help reduce levels of airborne pollutants in your home.
+But before you head off to your local nursery to stock up on greenery, you should know: not all species of indoor plants are excellent air purifiers.

 The striking rubber plant complements virtually any indoor aesthetic and it’s also remarkably easy to maintain, provided it gets plenty of bright, indirect sunlight.
-This particular plant is great at combating airborne mold spores and bacteria since it naturally fights those particles as part of its soil defense mechanism.
+This particular plant is great at combating airborne mold spores and bacteria, as it naturally neutralizes those organic particles as part of its soil defense mechanism.

 Keep in mind, though, that rubber plants are naturally toxic to dogs and cats.
 If you have furry family members at home, remember to place rubber plants in locations where curious pets can’t access them.